Tucson Entry Requirements

 Prohibited Items

-- Products from endangered species (ivory, tortoiseshell, certain furs)
+- Products made from endangered species

 Restricted Items